Original air date: June 23, 2007

 - Terrible Ticking: The Master's drumming — he even uses the rhythm for his mind control, causing people to unconsciously join him in tapping it out.

 - Wham Line: "Every, I dunno, medical student?"
-That's when Martha notices the Incredibly Obvious Bomb behind her TV.
+That's when the Doctor discovers the Incredibly Obvious Bomb behind Martha's TV.

 - You're Insane!: TWO THUMBS UP!